-Server and Network Device Passwords Where You Want Them
+Server, Network Device and Endpoint Passwords Where You Want Them

-The first step toward protecting access to critical account passwords is bringing them under management of the Centrify Privilege Service (CPS).
-By default, your server and network device passwords are securely stored and managed in Privilege Service.
+The first step toward protecting access to critical account passwords is bringing them under management of Centrify Infrastructure Services, where your server and network device passwords are securely stored and managed.

-Privilege Service creates an exclusive AES 256-bit encryption key for each tenant used to individually encrypt account passwords before being stored.
-Passwords are never stored, replicated or transmitted in the clear, regardless of whether the customer installs and manages their own instance of Privilege Service or deploys the Centrify cloud service.
+Infrastructure Services creates an exclusive AES 256-bit encryption key for each tenant used to individually encrypt account passwords before being stored.
+Passwords are never stored, replicated or transmitted in the clear, regardless of whether the customer installs and manages their own instance of Infrastructure Services or deploys the Centrify cloud service.
 Centrify couples these encryption controls with stringent multi-layered cloud security and certifications (such as SOC 2, TRUSTe, and Microsoft Azure certifications that include FEDRAMP, CSA, and G-Cloud) to deliver the best protection for these sensitive passwords from a cloud service.

-Privilege Service can also store passwords in a Gemalto SafeNet KeySecureTM key management appliance.
-If you already have an investment in KeySecure — whether on-site or a virtual appliance in the cloud — or if you need more control over the encryption keys used to protect the passwords, this is an ideal complement to the Privilege Service secure store.
+Centrify can also store passwords in a Gemalto SafeNet KeySecureTM key management appliance.
+If you already have an investment in KeySecure — whether on-site or a virtual appliance in the cloud — or if you need more control over the encryption keys used to protect the passwords, this is an ideal complement to Infrastructure Services.

-Setup is quick and simple — create a SafeNet KeySecure instance and configuration in Privilege Service, SSL keys, and migrate existing passwords to KeySecure.
+Setup is quick and simple — create a SafeNet KeySecure instance and configuration in Infrastructure Services, SSL keys, and migrate existing passwords to KeySecure.

 K460 - with built-in hardware security module (HSM)